Quantical-Solutions/package-session-out/README.md

 ```php
 require base_path('vendor/devsrv/laravel-session-out/src/routes/channels.php');
 ```
-4. in all the places from where users are authenticated call `devsrv\sessionout\classes\AuthState::sessionAvailable()` . if you are using custom logic to login users then put the line inside your authentication method when login is successful.
+4. in all the places from where users are authenticated call `Quantic\SessionOut\classes\AuthState::sessionAvailable()` . if you are using custom logic to login users then put the line inside your authentication method when login is successful.
 > if you are using laravel's default authentication system then better choice will be to create a listener of the login event, Example :-
 ```php